Preschool Lesson Plan: Format & Ideas [10 Free Templates]

 Keep developmental stages in mind

-At the heart of every preschool lesson plan should be the awareness that preschoolers are preschoolers.
+At the heart of every such lesson plan should be the awareness that preschoolers are small children.
 Teaching strategies from elementary schools are likely not good fits.
 Instead, make sure your lessons are developmentally appropriate by considering the students’ need for play and their short attention spans.

 The steps below outline how to create a lesson plan that addresses your short and long-term goals: